 After I had the two version of the photo (a black and white version and one that was covered in snow) I began to mix and blend to put the snow only in places I wanted it to be.
 I use Image Blender for blending and Filterstorm for masking certain areas of an image.
 Filterstorm is a must have for photographers who want to make selective adjustments.

 This image was captured during harvest.
-I had my iPhone on my tripod and held it steady while the combine moved toward me.
+I used my iPhone tripod and held it steady while the combine moved toward me.
 I wanted to fill the frame with the subject so you could see the dust and the driver’s face.

 To process this image I started in Snapseed using my favorite tools: Tune Image and Details.
 Then I took an image of just the wheat to blend in the boring bald blue sky using Image Blender.
 I finished this image using Perfectly Clear.